nimarak/nimarak.github.io/about.md

 ---
 title: About this website
 ---
+About Me

+Hi, I'm Nikos – a data enthusiast with a unique blend of retail expertise and emerging data science skills.
+My journey has taken me from the sales floor to the world of analytics, and I'm excited to share my portfolio with you.

+## Professional Background 🏆

+**Retail Management Maven**
-Hi, i'm Nikos.
-Retail Manager with 12 years of experience at Nike, I transitioned from an Athlete to a Labor Optimization Analyst.
-Currently building my data portfolio while attending a Data Science bootcamp.
+- 12+ years of experience at Nike, progressing from Athlete to Labor Optimization Analyst

-⏳Ready to dive into data world.
+- Expertise in retail operations, workforce optimization, and consumer experience
+- Skilled in tackling complex challenges with a "can-do" mentality

+**Data-Driven Problem Solver** 💡
+- Proficient in Python, Excel, and advanced analytics
+- Experience in applying data insights to drive operational efficiency
+- Passionate about leveraging Business Intelligence and Machine Learning in retail contexts

+## Educational Journey 📚

+**Continuous Learner**
-🏋️‍♀️ Recent graduate of Big Blue Data Academy, completing an intensive 500-hour Data Science training program focused on:
+- Recent graduate of Big Blue Data Academy's intensive 500-hour Data Science program
+- MSc in Data Science (Hellenic Open University)
+- BSc in Business Administration, specialized in Information Systems Management (Athens University of Economics and Business)

+**Key Skills Developed** 🔧
 - Exploratory Data Analysis
 - Data Visualization & Storytelling with Power BI
 - Machine Learning Applications

-💪 Passionate for tackling challenges that others dare to.
-Can do it mentality.

-🚀Mainly interested in Business Intelligence and ML applications.
-Experienced and with skills in retail operations.

-🎓 Educational Background:
-MSc in Data Science - Hellenic Open University
-BSc in Business Administration - Athens University of Economics and Business

-Retail Manager with 9+ years experience in Retail Operations & Workforce Optimization.
-Skilled in Retail Operations, Labor Planning, Consumer Experience, Store Management, and Loss Prevention.
-Bachelor in Business Administration specialized in Information Systems Management.
-Fluent in English.
-Quick Learner, Problem Solver, Out of the Box thinker, Can - Do Mentality.

-Passionate about data and analytics with over 12 years at Nike.
-Skilled in Python, Excel, and advanced analytics to drive efficiency.
-Eager to bring my attention to detail and love for learning to a dynamic team as a Junior Data Scientist.

-With over 12 years at Nike, my journey has evolved from an Athlete to embracing a labor optimization analyst role, sharpening my attention to detail and proficiency in Excel to drive retail operations efficiency.
-At Nike, our mission aligns with my dedication to excellence, continual learning, and the application of advanced analytics to empower our team's success in a dynamic retail environment.

-Eager to harness data science for innovation, I am dedicated to continuous learning and problem-solving through analytics.
-My journey from a successful 12-year career at Nike to pursuing a Data Science bootcamp exemplifies my commitment to continuous learning and adaptability in the ever-evolving tech landscape.
+## Personal Attributes 🌟

+- Quick learner with a passion for innovation
+- Out-of-the-box thinker
+- Detail-oriented with a focus on excellence
+- Fluent in English

+## Career Transition 🚀

+I'm currently building my data portfolio while transitioning from retail management to data science.
+My unique background allows me to bridge the gap between business operations and data-driven decision making, bringing a fresh perspective to analytical challenges.

+## Looking Forward 🔭

+Eager to apply my retail insights and newly acquired data science skills, I'm seeking opportunities to contribute to dynamic teams as a Junior Data Scientist.
+I'm ready to dive into the data world, bringing my problem-solving abilities and retail expertise to drive innovation and efficiency in data-centric roles.

+Let's connect and explore how we can leverage data to create impactful solutions! 🤝